 With Medijump you can browse 7 facilities offering Thyroid Cancer Treatment procedures in Turkey.
-The cheapest price available is $7,500 in Izmir.
+The cheapest price available is $7,500 in Istanbul.
 And for the cheapest price globally, prices start from $2,487 in Ukraine.

 I had a great experience at this hospital.
 The facilities were clean and up-to-date, and the medical team was professional.
 They took the time to answer all my questions and put my mind at ease.
 I felt confident in the care I received and appreciated the attention to detail.
 Highly recommend!